MATBckh22/MATB-STUDIOS/README.md

 mysum += i
 print(mysum)
 ```

 *note: doesn't include stop values*

 ## `break`

-`break` acts as an immediate exit from the `while` loop when a condition is met and skips the remaining expressions after, but only exits it's innermost loop.
+`break` acts as an immediate exit from the `while` loop when a condition is met and skips the remaining expressions after, but only exits it's innermost loop:

 ```
 while <condition_1>:
   while <condition_2>: